Things to do in Two Harbors, MN

 The Two Harbors Depot Museum used to be the 1907 headquarters of the Duluth & Iron Range Railroad.
 Today the museum features exhibits highlighting the three industries that built Two Harbors, and Lake County, Minnesota: iron mining and the supporting railroad, commercial fishing, and logging.

 Taking the train to the Depot Museum is such a fun thing to do in Two Harbors!
 The North Shore Scenic Railroad offers day trips from the Duluth Depot Museum to the historic station in Two Harbors, MN (board the train in Duluth).
 The scenic ride takes you along the lake with a stop in Two Harbors for some local exploration.
 The round-trip is a full-day excursion running weekends in the summer and fall.
 Check out the details here.

 Two Harbors 3M Museum

+You don’t normally associate 3M with Two Harbors, Minnesota, but here is where it all began in 1902!
 The quaint 3M Museum in Two Harbors is located in the original building that housed the law office of John Dwan, one of the original owners.
 The small building is chock-full of interpretative exhibits and artifacts logging the early days on up.